TrollPursePublishing/trollpurse-ops/README.md

 The link to launch this phase is named `GlobalOps-GamePipelineMagicLink` if you used the default options.

+>*Unreal Engine 4* If you choose to support UE4 in this stage, your costs will go up for each build of UE4 you wish to store for CI.
+This will be in the range of about $3 - $6 a month for each engine version you build.
+Due to the build pipeline of the custom windows docker container.
+You will also incur a one time EC2 charge of about $2 - $9 to build the engine.
+This can be modified by forking this project and integrating a private docker repository for the following: `templates/ops-github-build-project.yml` and the repository referenced in `templates/bootstrap-ue4-container-build.yml`.
+You can further cut costs by building the docker image locally and pushing to ECR or a **private** docker repository.

 ### Phase Three - For Each New Project

 You can now get the magic links with the following script.
 You may also login to your instance of the AWS Console, go to CloudFormation within the region you deployed Phase One, open the sidebar, select Exports, and click on the magic links.